KHRAFTSng/ROLAID-HOOK/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Write tests for your changes
+4. Ensure all tests pass (`forge test`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

 ### Development Guidelines

 - Follow Solidity style guide for smart contracts
 - Write tests for all new features
+- Maintain test coverage above 90%
 - Update documentation as needed
 - Ensure all tests pass before submitting PR